-These scholarships are awarded based on your academic performance during your bachelor’s degree in nursing (BSN) program; they will not be awarded based on your academic work during a master’s degree program, including after you start at North Park.
+These scholarships are awarded based on your academic performance during your bachelor’s degree in nursing (BSN) program; they will not be awarded based on your academic work during the completion of your graduate studies.

 Hospital Employee Discounts

-Full-time employees at the following partner hospitals who enroll in graduate nursing or RN-to-BSN degree-completion programs at North Park University may be eligible for a 35% tuition reduction:
+Employees at the following partner hospitals who enroll in graduate, post-graduate and degree completion programs in the School of Nursing and Health Sciences at North Park University may be eligible for a generous tuition reduction:

 - Swedish Covenant Hospital (see more information below)

 - Northwestern Lake Forest Hospital

 - NorthShore University HealthSystem (Evanston, Skokie, Glenbrook and Highland Park Hospitals)

 Contact School of Nursing Admissions for more information.

 Swedish Covenant Hospital Partnership

 North Park University is pleased to provide financial support for employees of Swedish Covenant Hospital (SCH) who enroll in degree and certificate programs, either in-person or online, according to the following parameters: